RISE Advise

 Diana Wong

-Dr. Wong is a seasoned consultant in strategy, organizational culture, leadership development, and DEI initiatives.
-They bring global healthcare experience and extensive expertise in academic medical centers.
+Dr. Wong is a seasoned consultant in strategy, organizational culture, and leadership development.
+She brings global healthcare experience and extensive expertise in academic medical centers.

 James Woolliscroft